France wary of physical threat posed by Honduras

 Deschamps preferred to dwell on Honduran virtues in a tough group that also includes Ecuador and Switzerland.

-“They’re very well organised.
+“They’re very well organized.
 They play systematically in the same formation, 4-4-2, with two lines of four that defend well and two athletic forwards up front,” he said.

 “They are often forced to play quite deep.
-To come back out (of defence) they take advantage of the size of their attackers.”
+To come back out (of defense) they take advantage of the size of their attackers.”

 (Writing by Rex Gowar in Cuiaba, editing by Ed Osmond)